 However, the IRS requires foreign financial institutions and certain non-financial foreign entities to report on the foreign assets held by their U.S. account holders.
 This means any bank, fund, and fund manager in Portugal, who has an American client or investor, is required to abide by heavy compliance implemented by the U.S. government.

 This leads some banks and funds to shy away from working with investors, who are US citizens.
 Regardless, there are banks and funds in Portugal, who accept Americans.

-Please feel free to contact us to learn more about these funds.
+Feel free to contact us below to learn more about these funds.

 Get in Contact Now

 The investment fund route of the Portuguese Golden Visa program has certain advantages that other investment routes lack.
 Below, you may find a comprehensive table of these benefits;

 |Benefits of Getting a Portugal Golden Visa through Investing in an Investment Fund|

 |Low Investment||Compared to other investment routes for the Portuguese Golden Visa program, such as the capital transfer (1M Euro) and real estate options (500,000 Euro), the investment fund option requires a lower investment amount of 350,000 Euro.|

 |Low Fees and Taxes||Investing in investment funds does not lead to hefty fees, and taxes like the real estate acquisition does.
 Acquiring a property in Portugal comes with an IMI transfer tax (avg 6%), stamp duty (0,8%), and annual municipal taxes (between 0,3-0,5% annually); an investment in a fund has none of these taxes.|